moment/luxon/docs/math.md

  * **Minutes** are always 60 seconds
  * **Seconds** are always 1000 milliseconds

 Don't worry about leap seconds.
-Javascript and most other programming environments don't account for them; they just happen as abrupt, invisible changes to the underlying system's time.
+JavaScript and most other programming environments don't account for them; they just happen as abrupt, invisible changes to the underlying system's time.

 ### How to think about calendar math